rvdbreemen/testTimerRollover/README.md

 that uses a 16 bit timer to substitute `millis()` by `timer16Bit()`.
 If you want to use the `safeTimers.h` file in your own sketches, just remove the last lines.

-The solution to the problem is explained by `Edgar Bonet` on `StackExchange`.
+The timer-rollover problem is explained by `Edgar Bonet` on `StackExchange`.

 You can find that [here](https://arduino.stackexchange.com/questions/12587/how-can-i-handle-the-millis-rollover).